 Written By: Dr. Keith Hariman, Specialist in Psychiatry

-Thus began his journey with alcohol.
+This is how he began his journey with alcohol.
 Jason only intended to use alcohol as a way to help him fall asleep at first.
-However, he began to drink more and more every night, partly for sleep promotion, but also partly to help him drown his sorrows as he worried about his restaurants every single day.
-Not only did he feel more upset, but he also became rather agitated and irritable, often lashing out at his staff or his wife over minor transgressions and mistakes, only to regret his actions afterwards for losing his temper so easily.
+However, he began to drink more and more every night, partly for sleep but also partly to help him drown his sorrows as he worried about his restaurants every single day.
+Not only did he feel more upset, but he also became rather agitated and irritable.
+He often lashed out at his staff or his wife over minor transgressions and mistakes, only to regret his actions afterwards for losing his temper so easily.

 As with many other men, Jason’s story is one we see too often.
 Both genders suffer from largely similar proportions of mental illness as a whole, with only minor differences in the relative prevalence of certain mental disorders.
-However, compared to women, men seem to be more reluctant in seeking mental health treatment, with women being 1.14 to 1.6 times more likely to look for help in countries such as Australia, the United Kingdom and the USA.
-Furthermore, though men overall report fewer self-injurious behaviour, they don’t tell others about their suicidal ideation as much and are thus 3.5 times more likely to succeed in suicide attempts.
+However, compared to women, men seem to be more reluctant to seek mental health treatment, with women being 1.14 to 1.6 times more likely to look for help in countries such as Australia, the United Kingdom and the USA.
+Furthermore, though men overall report less self-injurious behaviour, they don’t tell others about their suicidal ideation as much and are thus 3.5 times more likely to succeed in suicide attempts.

 1. Sagar-Ouriaghli, I., Godfrey, E., Bridge, L., Meade, L., & Brown, J. S. L. (2019).
 Improving Mental Health Service Utilization Among Men: A Systematic Review and Synthesis of Behavior Change Techniques Within Interventions Targeting Help-Seeking.
 American Journal of Men's Health.
 Retrieved November 2, 2021, from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6560805/.